HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance

 \textbf{Quantitative comparison}.
 The quantitative results are presented in Tab.~\ref{table:quant}.
 It is observed that the proposed HiFlow achieves competitive performance in terms of both image quality (FID, $\text{FID}_\text{patch}$, IS and $\text{IS}_\text{patch}$) and image-text alignment (CLIP score) under different resolutions, validating its stable and superior performance in high-resolution image generation.
-Moreover, as presented in Tab.~\ref{tab:latency}, HiFlow surpasses its training-free competitors in inference speed, offering higher efficiency.
+Moreover, as presented in Tab.~\ref{tab:latency}, HiFlow surpasses all its training-free competitors in inference speed, offering higher efficiency.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-HiFlow performs guided high-resolution generation by aligning its flow with the reference flow in three aspects: initialization alignment ($g_i$), direction alignment ($g_d$), and acceleration alignment ($g_a$).
-As can be observed in Fig.~\ref{fig:ablation}, initialization alignment helps avoid semantic incorrectness by facilitating low-frequent consistency with low-resolution images.
-Furthermore, direction alignment enhances structure preservation in the generation process by suppressing the updating in the low-frequent component.
-Moreover, acceleration alignment contributes to high-fidelity detail synthesizing, eliminating the production of repetitive patterns in the garden, as shown in the realistic girl's face and the appearance of her clothing.
-The quantitative results of ablation study are shown in Tab.~\ref{tab:ablation}.
+HiFlow performs guided high-resolution generation by aligning its flow with the reference flow in three aspects: initialization ($A_i$), direction ($A_d$), and acceleration ($A_a$).
+As can be observed in Fig.~\ref{fig:ablation}, initialization alignment helps avoid semantic incorrectness by facilitating low-frequency consistency with low-resolution images.
+Furthermore, direction alignment enhances structure preservation in the generation process by suppressing the updating in the low-frequency component.
+Moreover, acceleration alignment contributes to high-fidelity detail synthesizing, eliminating the production of repetitive patterns in the garden, as shown in the realistic woman's face and the appearance of her clothing.
+Quantitative results of the ablation study are shown in Tab.~\ref{tab:ablation}.